 If you stop or even reduce the gluten consumption before going for celiac disease tests, the test results might change significantly.

 Celiac disease mostly tends to run in families (genetic).
 If, for any reason, anyone in your family has the symptoms, inform your doctor.
 We are advising you to ask your doctor about getting tested if you or any family member has a risk factor or being diagnosed with celiac disease.

 Currently, there is no approved treatment plan; that is why your doctor will be advising you on your treatment journey.
 Adjuvant radiotherapy and chemotherapy are under consideration, and other options are being explored based on available data on colon carcinoma.

 How to prevent complications

-Small bowel adenocarcinoma associated with celiac disease arises from a premalignant adenoma through adenoma-carcinoma sequence.
-Unlike other causes of this cancer, celiac disease does not show a typical premalignant mucosal dysplasia or other defects (32–34).
-So it mostly presents at an advanced stage where it has already metastasized (35).
-Diagnosis at an initial stage can make it treatable by primary resection (surgery), and a lot of complications don’t occur.
-Earlier diagnosis has a better prognosis.
+Mostly celiac disease does not show a typical premalignant mucosal dysplasia or other defects.
+Therefore it mainly presents at an advanced stage where it has already progressed to a higher level.
+Diagnosis at an initial stage helps in a big way in the treatable by primary resection (surgery), and a large number of complications don’t occur.
+The earlier diagnosis has a better prognosis and advantages.

 Celiac disease is an immunogenic disease.
-Delay in diagnosis and non-adherence to a gluten-free diet make the patients of celiac disease predisposed to several types of cancers, most commonly small bowel cancers.
+Delay in diagnosis and non-adherence to a gluten-free diet makes celiac disease patients predisposed to a few types of cancers.

 These cancers are diagnosed at late stages with poor outcomes.
-As there is no cure available, so the importance of prompt diagnosis and strict adherence to a gluten-free diet can not be denied.
+As there is no cure available, so the crucial of urgent diagnosis and strict adherence to a gluten-free diet is the top priority.
 Only early stages of carcinomas associated with celiac disease are possible further studies are required to manage these conditions.